Lisa Steiner: Academic career

 Steiner was recruited to MIT in 1967 by Jack Buchanan, who headed the Division of Biochemistry within the biology department and was actively seeking out new young faculty.
 She has remained at MIT since and continues to maintain an active research program.
 Steiner was involved in efforts led by Nancy Hopkins and joined by Mary-Lou Pardue and others to study the effects of gender discrimination on women faculty at MIT and bring the problem to the attention of then-President Charles Vest.
 In 1994, Steiner was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.

 Steiner received a Helen Hay Whitney Foundation fellowship to work with Eisen as a postdoctoral fellow and has continued her involvement with that organization, currently serving as its vice president.

 Research

 Steiner's research focuses on the evolution and development of the immune system in vertebrates, using as a model organism the zebrafish (Danio rerio).
 The group is particularly interested in early events in cellular differentiation defining the lymphocytic lineage, and in the development of the lymphoid organs.
 Steiner has also worked with the molecular genetics of the zebrafish immune system.

-Her studies on the folding of the enzyme Ribonuclease A were fundamental to Christian Afinsen's later Nobel Prize in Chemistry (see also Afinsen's dogma), although the importance was not recognized by her superiors at the time.
+Her studies on the folding of the enzyme Ribonuclease A were fundamental to Christian Anfinsen's later Nobel Prize in Chemistry (see also Anfinsen's dogma), although the importance was not recognized by her superiors at the time.